 - Develop, implement and enforce fair policies and procedures.

-- Establish a framework of critical regulatory controls in the public interest that are sensitive to the economic viability of the alcohol and gaming industries.
+- Establish a framework of critical regulatory controls in the public interest that are sensitive to the economic viability of the alcohol, gaming and horse racing industries.

 - Be client focused in the way we respond to and manage client and stakeholder needs.